My First Admin Widget

 To administer the service, you’ll have to talk to the service, much like a familiar member-facing client widget.

 - Use the NuGet Package Manager in Visual Studio to add the Client and Data packages.
-This lets you create a proxy and connect with the running service.

 Update the USBFIFirstAdminWidgetModel